jakubprach/PasswordGenerator/README.md

-# Project Name
+# Password Generator
-> Here goes your awesome project description!
+> A simple website to generate random passwords

 ## Table of contents
 * [General info](#general-info)